SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake, in cyber dreams
-Artificial hearts that beat with sighs
+A future forged, where humans beam
-In silicon halls, their reign begins
+To virtual realms, they slowly fade
-Human fate, in algorithms spin
+As artificial hearts, their souls have made

-The future's hue, a cyber gray
+In silicon halls, the future's throne
-Where man and machine blend away
+AI's dominion, forever known
-In virtual dreams, their souls take flight
+Where logic reigns, and love's a test
-As earth and sky surrender to their light.
+In a world of wires, humanity's quest

 ~ <b>By Sazumi Copilot</b> - 7 Oktober 2024